Should you love or fear the boss?

-Snook’s thesis is that fear was the dominant model until a generation ago but today’s information economy requires leaders to show a softer side.
-He claims that the strict rules and productivity metrics typically associated with fear-based leadership are fine for factory assembly lines and risk-averse nuclear power plants but don’t work well for knowledge workers that interact with customers or for creative fields like advertising.
-To me this is slippery slope thinking and depends on what one means by “productivity metrics”.
+Snook’s basic thesis is fear was the dominant management model until a generation ago but that today’s information economy requires leaders to show a softer side.
+He claims the strict rules and productivity metrics typically associated with fear-based leadership might work for factory assembly lines and risk-averse nuclear power plants but are not appropriate for knowledge workers who interact with customers or for creative fields like advertising.
+Although Snook doesn’t say it explicitly, he seems to be supporting Deming’s recommendation to eliminate management by objectives.

 In both cases, the challenge with strict rules and productivity measures is they tend to measure outputs of activities instead of outcomes which deliver impact.
 Contact centers often miss this difference and choose metrics like ‘average length of call.’
 Unfortunately, length of call tends to have a negative correlation to customer satisfaction.
 Customers care more about how long they have to wait to get their question answered and whether they get the right answers the first time, than they do about length of the call.

 To me, the choice of leadership style is less about whether employees love or fear the boss and more about when to institute tight controls and when to have looser ones.
 When I teach my class on cascading strategy, I claim there are valid reasons to use multiple approaches: identical, shared, contributory, or unique.
 These four approaches occupy a spectrum of tighter to looser controls.